How the Continuum of Need works

 • If you have access, have you checked Single View?

-• Is this information being recorded?
+• Is this information being written down?

 See level 4 indicators.